goatpig/BitcoinArmory/docs/FAQ.md

 ## How does Armory handle transaction fees?
 Unlike many wallets, Armory is quite flexible regarding fees.
 Basically, you control your destiny, but Armory will attempt to lend a hand.
 Armory currently offers three methods.

 - Fee recommendations from Bitcoin Core (the [*estimatefee*](https://bitcoin.org/en/developer-reference#estimatefee) RPC method before Core 0.15, and the [*estimatesmartfee*](https://bitcointechtalk.com/an-introduction-to-bitcoin-core-fee-estimation-27920880ad0) RPC method as of 0.15).
-Core will analyze the current state of the network and attempt to provote an accurate fee estimate for getting your transaction onto the blockchain in a reasonable amount of time.
+Core will analyze the current state of the network and attempt to provide an accurate fee estimate for getting your transaction onto the blockchain in a reasonable amount of time.
 Starting with Core 0.15, you can choose whether or not you want an aggressive or conservative fee estimate, and give a targeted number of blocks before your transaction will be placed on the blockchain.
 - You may set a fee for each byte in the transaction.
 There are sites from companies like [earn.com](https://bitcoinfees.earn.com/) that can help you determine what you feel is an appropriate fee.
 - Set a flat fee for the transaction.